Changissnz/nu_merchant_principal/README.md

 desired product values emerge as results.

 Some more notions are fit to be mentioned about alteratable cycles.
-Diagram ASOC2 makes for a complete preliminary on the mutative cycle.
+Diagram ASOC2 makes for a preliminary example on the mutative cycle.
 The two concepts of decline and death can be a part of certain cycles.
 The default cycle is a perpetual entity.
 Once it is set into motion, its design independent